-The seat belt system includes an indicator on the instrument panel and a beeper to remind you to fasten your seat belt.
+The seat belt system includes an indicator on the instrument panel and a beeper to remind you and your passengers to fasten your seat belts.

-If you turn the ignition switch to the ON (II) position before fastening your seat belt, the beeper will sound, and the indicator will flash.
-If you do not fasten your seat belt before the beeper stops, the indicator will stop flashing but remains on.
+This system monitors the front seat belts.
+If you turn the ignition switch to the ON (II) position before your seat belt is fastened, the beeper will sound and the indicator will flash.
+If your seat belt is not fastened before the beeper stops, the indicator will stop flashing but remain on.